l0k0ms/log-workshop-2/README.md

 5. (Optional) The workshop itself is written in a [Jupyter notebook](http://jupyter.org/), allowing you to mix and edit content locally.
     If you want to be able to add notes and save them locally, [install Jupyter](http://jupyter.org/install), and then open the `log_workshop_instructions.ipynb` by doing a `jupyter-notebook` in the workshop directory.
-    This is completely optional, as Github has a built in viewer for Jupyter notebooks.
-[Check the repository notebook](https://github.com/l0k0ms/log-workshop-2/blob/master/log_workshop_instructions.ipynb).
+    This is completely optional, as [the workshop content can be accessed in Github directly](https://github.com/l0k0ms/log-workshop-2/blob/master/log_workshop_instructions.md).

 # Running the Application